gitkarasune/gitKarasune/README.md

 <div align='start'>

-  🔭 I’m currently **building a Stackrealm, where anyone can learn all about web development, AI, and others trending tech along in the space.**
+  🔭 I’m currently **building at Stackrealm, where anyone can learn all about web development, AI, and others trending tech along in the space.**

   🌱 I’m currently learning **Solidity**